Both parents and student drivers should review this section in preparation for the DMV road test.

 30 minutes of driving?
 The answer is that almost everyone would fail.

-The examiner will require $17.50 in cash.
-Present him with your permit, the car registration and the insurance
+The examiner will require a nominal fee in cash.
+Present him with your permit, the car registration and the

+properly.
 Then he will have you test your horn.
 He may ask you to point to certain instruments on your dash.
-This process

-making a right turn, you should signal, check the right mirror and then look over the shoulder.
-The same should apply
+Upon making a right turn, you should signal, check the right mirror and then look over the shoulder.
+The same should

-for a lane change.
+apply for a lane change.
 The formula is simple.
-Every time the car deviates from its lane, you should signal, check
+Every time the car deviates from its lane, you should signal,

-the mirror and then look over the shoulder before turning the wheel.
-The same will apply when you park along the sidewalk.
+check the mirror and then look over the shoulder before turning the wheel.
+The same will apply when you park along the